hashicorp/packer-plugin-vsphere/.web-docs/README.md

-The vSphere plugin is able to create vSphere virtual machines for use with any VMware product.
+The vSphere plugin is able to create vSphere virtual machines for use with VMware products.

-To achieve this, the plugin comes with three builders, and two post-processors to build the VM depending on the strategy you want to use.
+To achieve this, the plugin comes with three builders, and two post-processors to build the virtual machine depending on the strategy you want to use.

 ### Installation

 To install this plugin add this code into your Packer configuration and run [packer init](/packer/docs/commands/init)

 ```hcl